-- 5.40 The CEO is entitled to attend, but not to vote at, a Meeting. - s.
-376(1) of the Act. - 5.41 The CEO is entitled to attend a Meeting and may, if a member of the committee, exercise a vote. - s.
-376(2) of the Act.
+5.40 The CEO is entitled to attend, but not to vote at, a Meeting.

+5.41 The CEO is entitled to attend a Committee meeting and may, if a member of the Committee, exercise a vote.

-- 5.42 The CEO may be excluded from a Meeting while the Meeting deals with a matter relating to the standard of performance of the CEO or the terms of employment of the CEO. - s.
-376(3) of the Act. - 5.43 The attendance of other CN staff at a Meeting, (other than as members of the public) shall be with the approval of the CEO. - 5.44 The CEO and other CN staff may attend Meetings by audio-visual-link.
+5.42 The CEO may be excluded from a Meeting while the Meeting deals with a matter relating to the standard of performance of the CEO or the terms of employment of the CEO.

+- 5.43 The attendance of other CN staff at a Meeting, (other than as members of the public) shall be with the approval of the CEO. - 5.44 The CEO and other CN staff may attend Meetings by audio-visual-link.
 Attendance by CN staff at Meetings by audio-visual link (other than as members of the public) shall be with the approval of the CEO.